Jvs34/gmod_predictedentities/README.md

 ======================

-I'll try to make something to auto generate documentation for functions for the wiki, right now I can't be arsed manually mantaining this.
+I'll try to make something to auto generate documentation for functions for the wiki, but the documentation right now is good enough.